Best Monitors for Mac Mini M4 in 2026: 5K, USB-C, Thunderbolt and Budget Picks

 *Price at time of publishing

 This model operates as a complete Thunderbolt hub.
 A single cable connects the Mac Mini to the display, while downstream ports support a secondary daisy-chained monitor and provide 2.5 Gb/s Ethernet.
-The IPS Black panel delivers a 3,000:1 contrast ratio at 120Hz, providing deep blacks and smooth macOS UI navigation.
+The IPS Black panel delivers a 3,000:1 contrast ratio at 120Hz, noticeably improving black levels and contrast over standard IPS panels.
 Peak brightness lands around 600 nits with HDR — a meaningful step up from the 350–400 nit ceiling of standard IPS panels and the Dell S2725QC.
 The 140W power delivery is unnecessary for the Mac Mini itself, but allows simultaneous charging of a 16-inch MacBook Pro under full load.

 Ports: Thunderbolt 4 upstream (140W PD) + Thunderbolt 4 downstream (daisy-chain), HDMI 2.1, DisplayPort 1.4, USB-C, 4× USB-A, 2.5 Gb/s Ethernet.